-Welcome to Phonological Awareness Friday.
 I recently discovered The Reading Genie.
-I found a phoneme awareness test from the Reading Genie to find out if a child is aware of sounds in words and is ready to begin spelling and reading.
-Click on the highlighted link to check it out.
+I found a phoneme awareness test from the Reading Genie to find out if a child can hear the separate sounds in words.

 Practice making the short u sound with a child.
 Make sure the child is able to make the correct sound.
 The C stands for consonant and the V stands for vowel.
 Explain which is which to a child.